 Principal Duties and Responsibilities:

 Collaborate with other instructor/ Program Director to help design and deliver nature based adventure camp programs

 Facilitate holistic programs that are more than a collection of activities and that are thoughtfully and intentionally designed to progress logically throughout the week and to be meaningful

 Facilitate group building activities throughout the week, building a strong and cohesive team that values everyone’s voices, ideas, and needs

 Serve as a mentor to campers, getting to know them as individuals and supporting their needs

-Administer first aid as needed for minor injuries and illness, and document all care given
+Administer first aid as needed for injuries and illness, and document all care given

 Maintain an environment that balances freedom and safety, with safety being the number one priority